 - Low visibility is much more common at night and affects us more as we age.

-- High-beams only offer about 500 feet of visibility, with normal headlights providing only about half of that distance.
+- High-beam lights only offer about 500 feet of visibility, with normal headlights providing only about half of that distance.

-- There is an increased chance that there are intoxicated drivers on the road.
+- There is an increased chance that intoxicated drivers are on the road.

 These factors, especially when considered together, can significantly increase the risk motorists face on the road at night.
 For example, a drunk driver who has impaired vision and cannot see beyond about 250 feet may fail to recognize traffic ahead and react appropriately to avoid a collision.

-Proving Negligence in a Night Driving Accident Case
+Proving Negligence in a Shreveport Night Driving Accident Case

 As with other types of accident cases, to build a night driving collision case, you have to prove negligence.
 To build a case against the driver and hold them accountable, our team must identify evidence to prove four factors: